 Time Constraints

 A consulting engagement brings in extra resources to address needs that you do not currently have the time or capacity for within your own organization.
-However, a consulting engagement does require time, input, and energy from your team to maximize the engagement.
+However, a consulting engagement does require time, input, and energy from your team to maximize success.
 Before hiring a consultant, ensure that your team is informed about the purpose of the partnership and their responsibilities throughout the engagement.
-If your team doesn’t have the bandwidth to collaborate with the consulting team, you might want to wait until provisions can be made.
+If your team doesn’t have the day-to-day bandwidth to collaborate with the consulting team, you might want to wait until provisions can be made.

 Resistance from Internal Team